CryptoMachineGene/CryptoMachineGene/README.md

 I'm a blockchain developer, educator, consultant, writer, and researcher focused on advancing decentralized technologies, smart contract development, and financial sovereignty.

-As Co-Founder and Co-CEO of New World Cryptos — created in 2021 and a registered USPTO trademark as of 2024 — I lead a dual-platform initiative dedicated to blockchain education, decentralized infrastructure, and sovereign empowerment.
+As Co-Founder and Co-CEO of New World Cryptos — first developed in 2021 and a registered USPTO trademark as of 2024 — I lead a dual-platform initiative dedicated to blockchain education, decentralized infrastructure, and sovereign empowerment.
 Our original site, NewWorldCryptos.mn.co, is a community education and consulting hub (currently paused while I complete advanced blockchain studies).

 Our latest addition, New World Cryptos Journal at NewWorldCryptos.io, is a self-hosted Ghost publication for blockchain research, dev logs, and crypto intelligence built for the Web3 era.